Richard II, Duke of Normandy: Life

 In 1025 and 1026 Richard confirmed gifts of his great-grandfather Rollo to Saint-Ouen at Rouen.
-His other numerous grants to monastic houses tends to indicate the areas over which Richard had ducal control, namely Caen, the Éverecin, the Cotentin, the Pays de Caux and Rouen.
+His other numerous grants to monastic houses tend to indicate the areas over which Richard had ducal control, namely Caen, the Éverecin, the Cotentin, the Pays de Caux, and Rouen.

 Richard II died in 1026.
 His eldest son, Richard III, became the new duke.

 Marriages and children

-Richard married firstly, c.1000, Judith (982–1017), daughter of Conan I of Brittany, by whom he had the following issue:
+Richard married firstly, c.
+1000, Judith (982–1017), daughter of Conan I of Brittany, by whom he had the following issue: